 According to Christina, one of the best practices in the staffing industry is keeping the candidates consistently informed.
 According to a 2019 study, job seekers are always looking for a seamless application and recruitment process.
 Many of them prefer to use a career site that answers their questions, connecting them to relevant opportunities.

-Relevant: 5 candidate-driven market trends in 2021
+Relevant: 5 candidate-driven market trends

 2. Remote working

 Work-from-home policies are becoming the new norm popularized to curb the spread of the Coronavirus disease.
 However, researchers claim that people will be using the work-from-home structure, long after COVID-19.

 Job candidates will be looking forward to getting such flexible schedules; hence organizations have to adapt to such policies.
 Even after the economy got reopened in some parts of the world, we still witness some companies preferring to let their employees work remotely.